Skip to content

 Water Beast

 Even though the racing vibe is strong, please wait patiently for your turn: one person at a time in the river!
-According to the gentleperson’s rule, wait for the fiercest competitor before speeding away.
+According to the gentle-person’s rule, wait for the fiercest competitor before speeding away.

 Dry Socks